You want smart political talk without the meltdowns?

 They perfected the system down here.

-They had their hiccups in the beginning, but they got it to a point where it really works and works very, very well.
+They had their hiccups in the beginning, but they got it to a point where it really works.

-And then, of course, Republicans need to match and hopefully surpass Democrats on the issue of legal ballot harvesting and any issues that are arising in terms of constitutionality as it relates to voting in individual states, especially swing states, they they need to start dealing with those issues now and not wait till after the election.
+And then, of course, Republicans need to match and hopefully surpass Democrats on the issue of legal ballot harvesting and any issues that are arising in terms of constitutionality as it relates to voting in individual states, especially swing states, they need to start dealing with those issues now and not wait till after the election.

 But anyway, so the president is saying Republicans must win.

-We'll use every appropriate tool to beat Democrats because they're destroying the country.
+We'll use every appropriate tool to beat Democrats because they're destroying the country, he argued in his statement.

 This is something that I will bring up with him.

-He emphasized that whether you vote absentee by mail early in person or on election day, we're going to protect the vote.
+He emphasized that whether you vote absentee by mail, early, in person, or on election day, we're going to protect the vote.

 We make sure your ballot is secure.